-- 10. Respondent is the owner of four rental properties located at: 176 Main Street North, Bakersfield; 15 Third Street, Barre City; 56 Long Street, Barre City; and 16 Mt.
-Vernon Place, Barre City (collectively, "the Properties"). - 11.
-The Properties were all constructed prior to 1978, and therefore, are pre-1978 "rental target housing" within the meaning of the Vermont lead law, 18 V.S.A. § 1751(23), and are all subject to the requirements of 18 V.S.A.
+- 11. The Properties were all constructed prior to 1978, and therefore, are pre-1978 "rental target housing" within the meaning of the Vermont lead law, 18 V.S.A. § 1751(23), and are all subject to the requirements of 18 V.S.A.
 Chapter 38. - 12.
-Respondent has in the past and continues presently to rent and offer for rent units in the Properties.

-- 13. On August 11, 2016, the Vermont Department of Health sent a "Notice of Non-Compliance" indicating that Respondent had not filed an "EMP Rental Property Compliance Statement" for the property at 176 Main Street North.
-The Department allowed for 30 days for Respondent to file the necessary statements. - 14.
-Respondent did not respond to the 30-day Notice, and did not file EMP compliance statements within 30 days. - 15.
-As of March 2017, Respondent has not filed current EMP compliance statements for all four rental properties. - 16.
-Respondent admits the truth of the facts described in \P 10-15.
+Respondents have in the past and continue presently to rent and offer for rent units in the Properties. - 13.
+On January 5, 2017 and February 15, 2017, the Vermont Department of Health sent a "Notice of Non-Compliance" indicating that Respondents had not filed an "EMP Rental Property Compliance Statement" for several of the Properties.
+The Department allowed for 30 days for Respondents to file the necessary statements. - 14.
+Respondents did not respond to the 30-day Notice, and did not file EMP compliance statements within 30 days. - 15.
+On August 30, 2017, Respondents confirmed that nine rental properties were EMP compliant, but seven properties did not have not current EMP compliance statements.
+Respondents submitted a compliance plan to bring the seven properties into compliance and file EMP statements. - 16.
+Respondents admit the facts described in \P 10-15.